enheit/jessie-and-friends/same-thing-from-the-different-universes.md

 Save the file and close it.

 At this moment, we should be on the `red-apple` branch with one new (untracked) file called `apple.txt`.
+You can verify it on your own by running `git status`.
+We will skip this optional step and continue

 Let's commit `apple.txt` file with instructions inside of it

+Inside the console write the following

 ```
 git add apple.txt